Fluorescence Correlation Spectroscopy (FCS) – Principles, Analysis, and Applications

 What does the future of FCS hold?

-The future of Fluorescence Correlation Spectroscopy is bright, driven by innovations in instrumentation, fluorophore development, and computational analysis.
-FCS is evolving from a specialist tool into a mainstream method integrated across life sciences, materials research, and drug development.
+The future of FCS is bright – it is evolving from a specialist tool into a mainstream method that can be integrated across life sciences, materials research, and drug development.

 Artificial Intelligence and Advanced Analysis